rehmanali1994/FourierDomainBeamformer/README.md

 # Sample results
-The Fourier beamforming technique provided here is equivalent to the time-domain cross-correlation image reconstruction process shown here:
+The Fourier beamforming technique provided here is equivalent to a time-domain cross-correlation process shown here:

 ![](TimeDomainXCorr.gif)

-Here we show results for conventional dynamic-receive beamforming, virtual source synthetic aperture, REFoCUS (https://github.com/nbottenus/REFoCUS), and the proposed Fourier beamforming technique ("full-waveform reconstruction" in the paper)
+Here are results for conventional dynamic-receive beamforming, virtual source synthetic aperture, REFoCUS (https://github.com/nbottenus/REFoCUS), and the proposed Fourier beamforming technique ("full-waveform reconstruction" in the paper):

 ![](Reconstructions.png)